Randomness Extraction in AC0 and with Small Locality: Introduction

 \subsection{Overview of the Constructions and Techniques}

-Our negative results about the error of $\AC^0$ extractors follow by a simple application of Fourier analysis and the well known spectrum concentration theorem of $\AC^0$ functions by Linial, Mansour, and Nisan \cite{LMN89}.
+Our negative results about the error of $\AC^0$ extractors follow by a simple application of Fourier analysis and the well known spectrum concentration theorem of $\AC^0$ functions \cite{LMN89}.
 We present it in Section~\ref{sec:errorbound}.
-We now briefly describe the constructions that give our positive results.
-To get strong randomness extractors in $\AC^0$, we will extensively use the following two facts: the parity and inner product over $\poly(\log n)$ bits can be computed by $\AC^0$ circuits of size $\poly(n)$; in addition, any Boolean function on $O(\log n)$ bits can be computed by a depth-2 $\AC^0$ circuit of size $\poly(n)$.
+We now briefly describe our positive results.
+We will extensively use the following two facts: the parity and inner product over $\poly(\log n)$ bits can be computed by $\AC^0$ circuits of size $\poly(n)$; in addition, any Boolean function on $O(\log n)$ bits can be computed by a depth-2 $\AC^0$ circuit of size $\poly(n)$.